 Covering culture and civic life in New York, Chicago and Los Angeles.

 Explores the subject, practice, and social place of science in the ancient world.
 This course is also taught as PHYS 361 or as HIST 361.
+It is recommended that students enrolling in this course first take HUM 101 or HIST 101.

 The curriculum of the Humanities Program provides opportunities for the student seeking intellectual coherence and integration, awareness of cultural contexts and traditions, and the connection of humanistic theory to practice.
 The program is pluralistic and multicultural in its vision and interdisciplinary in its approach.
 It is designed to provide essential skills and understanding for intelligent action and preparation for a wide range of careers.